+- all expired pharmaceuticals; - all unsealed syrups or eye drops (expired or unexpired);

+GL-003-Guideline For Safe Disposal Of Expired And Unwanted Pharmaceuticals Guideline Version and Revision Number/Code: V1.0 / Rev No :0

-- all expired pharmaceuticals; - all recalled and SF products - all unsealed syrups or eye drops (expired or unexpired); - all cold chain damaged unexpired pharmaceuticals that should have been stored in a cold chain but were not (for example: insulin, polypeptide hormones, gamma globulins and vaccines); - all bulk or loose tablets and capsules.
-If unexpired these should only be used when the container is still sealed, properly labelled or still within the original unbroken blister packs; - all unsealed tubes of creams, ointments, etc. (expired or unexpired).
+• all cold chain damaged unexpired pharmaceuticals that should have been stored in a cold chain but were not (for example: insulin, polypeptide hormones, gamma globulins and vaccines);

+• all bulk or loose tablets and capsules.
+If unexpired these should only be used when the container is still sealed, properly labelled or still within the original unbroken blister packs;

+• all unsealed tubes of creams, ointments, etc. (expired or unexpired).

-7.5 Sorted by active ingredient (special disposal needed)
+6.5 Sorted by active ingredient (special disposal needed)

-- controlled substances; e.g. narcotics, psychotropic substances;
+• controlled substances; e.g. narcotics, psychotropic substances;

-anti-infective drugs;
+- anti-infective drugs;

 - Cytotoxic/antineoplastics;

 - antiseptics and disinfectants.

-7.6 Sorted by dosage form (all other pharmaceuticals):
+6.6 Sorted by dosage form (all other pharmaceuticals):

-- solids, semi-solids and powders -tablets, capsules, granules, powders for injection, mixtures, creams, lotions, gels, suppositories, etc.; - liquids solutions, suspensions, syrups, etc.; - ampoules; - aerosol canisters including propellant-driven sprays and inhalers.
+• solids, semi-solids and powders - tablets, capsules, granules, powders for injection, mixtures, creams, lotions, gels, suppositories, etc.;

+- liquids solutions, suspensions, syrups, etc.; - ampoules; - aerosol canisters including propellant-driven sprays and inhalers.

-7.7 Recyclable material
+6.7 Recyclable material

 Waste paper, cloth, packing materials, clothes, gauze and wooden items, such as pallets, can be recycled, burned or disposed of as normal waste to a landfill.
 Plastic, metal and glass items can be reused (glassware can be given to laboratories, mechanical items given to scrap dealers), recycled (if facilities are available) or disposed of in a landfill.
 Depending on the type of material and its proposed reuse, appropriate treatment, such as cleaning or disinfection, may be needed.
 Other general rubbish can be disposed of in a landfill.
 If a recycling programme exists for the reuse of such materials, they can be separated from the pharmaceuticals prior to their disposal in the landfill.